Design-Enginnering/DiscoShell/README.md

 ## How to build
 1. Specify the token and other variables in the dropper project Program.cs.
-2. Build the dropper project.
+2. Build the dropper project as x64.

 Optional: Build the payload project and merge/embed all the dlls + obfuscate the output assembly.
 Replace payload.exe in the dropper project with your new payload.